Edward Hopkins (MP): Later life and legacy

-Hopkins married Anna Maria Chamberlayne, the daughter and coheiress of Dr. Hugh Chamberlayne of Alderton Manor and Hinton Hall, Suffolk on 1 March 1725.
-He died on 17 January 1736, at Ewell in Surrey and was buried at St Michael's church, Coventry, as were his parents, wife, and eldest son.
+Hopkins married Anna Maria Chamberlayne, the daughter and coheiress of Dr. Hugh Chamberlayne of Alderton Manor and Hinton Hall, Suffolk, on 1 March 1725.

+He died on 17 January 1736, at Ewell in Surrey and was buried at St Michael's Church, Coventry, as were his parents, wife, and eldest son.
 The family monument described him as "a person eminently distinguished for parts, politeness and all other amiable qualities" and noted his death date as "January 17th, 1735-6".
 Flat stones marked their burial places.
 As Coventry Cathedral, the church was destroyed during World War II.

 He and his wife had three sons, who all died childless, and two daughters.
 He was succeeded by his eldest son Richard Hopkins, an MP for more than 30 years.
 His daughter Anne married William Northey, MP.

+The Warwickshire local historian Mary Dormer Harris published an article about his memoirs in the English Historical Review, in 1919.